STB approves voting trust for Canadian Pacific's proposed acquisition of Kansas City Southern

 "CP would then acquire KCS shares and place them into the voting trust, at which point KCS shareholders will receive their consideration", Canadian Pacific said.

-CP and its larger rival Canadian National are in race to take over KCS, which would create the first direct railway linking Canada, U.S. and Mexico.
+CP and its larger rival Canadian National (CNR.TO) are in race to take over KCS, which would create the first direct railway linking Canada, U.S. and Mexico. read more

 CN said on Thursday that it was encouraged by the STB's decision to approve the voting trust and maintained that it had presented a better bid.